 Covid 19 Update

 Due to the Covid-19 Pandemic we have had to adapt and adjust our educational offerings.
 Please feel free to look over the Teachers Guide for full descriptions of activities.
 Below is a overview of what we have had to change.

-Education Boxes: We are currently not mailing out our ED boxes, but we can mail Education packets.
+Education Boxes: We are currently mailing out our ED boxes, we can additionally mail Education packets.
 These will consist of printed versions of the activities (ie. guilloche drawing, watercolor activity instructions and filter paper, Shawnee clan animal drawing sheets, Neosho mucket game and recipe cards)

-Onsite tours are not happening at this time as we will be closed to the public through the rest of 2020.
-We plan on offering outdoor tours utilizing our exhibit banners sometime in 2021.
+Onsite tours are not happening at this time as we have an occupancy limit of 3 guests in the building for the time being.
+If interested in outdoor tours utilizing our exhibit banners contact Natalie Wadle, [email protected].

-While we are saddened by these developments we look forward to continuing to serve our citizens and educators moving forward in innovative and creative ways as it becomes safe to do so.
+While we are still not at 100% re-opening we look forward to continuing to serve our citizens and educators moving forward in innovative and creative ways as it becomes safe to do so.
 Keep an eye on our social media and join our e-newsletter mailing list to hear the latest information.

 View what the Shawnee Tribe Cultural Center has available for teachers and educators all in one place.